willardshikami/gnome-front-end/README.md

-# GNOME PSD to html front-end development
+# The GNOME website is a website constructed from a PSD photo to html and CSS.

+#the website link is gnomefrontend.bitballoon.com